microsoft/BotFramework-WebChat/docs/HOOKS.md

 <!-- prettier-ignore-end -->

 > On or before 4.15.1, there is [an issue](https://github.com/microsoft/BotFramework-WebChat/issues/4209) which the `at` field is not accurately reflecting the time when the participant start typing.

+> New in 4.18.0: `type` property will tell if the participant is livestreaming or busy preparing its response.

 This hook will return a list of participants who are actively typing, including the start typing time (`at`) and expiration time (`expireAt`), the name and the role of the participant.
 Both time values are based on local clock.